 Child rape suspect indicted, accused of using online game to meet 12-year-old girl

 Oct.
-16—An arrest warrant was issued for a 25-year-old Cleveland Heights man indicted Friday accused of using an online gaming platform to meet a 12-year-old girl this summer before sexually assaulting her.
+19—A 25-year-old Cleveland Heights arrested on a warrant Monday is accused of using an online gaming platform to meet a 12-year-old girl this summer before sexually assaulting her.

-Malik Perkins-Terriss Williams, is scheduled to be arraigned Oct.
-28 in Montgomery County Common Pleas Court for one counts of rape of a child younger than 13.
+Malik Perkins-Terriss Williams, is scheduled to be arraigned Thursday in Montgomery County Common Pleas Court for one count of rape of a child younger than 13.

 An investigation began in July following allegations of a sexual assault involving a child in Moraine, according to the Moraine Police Division.